mrmeizongo/Xpilot/RADIO_CALIBRATION.md

 The utility performs two capture phases:

-1. Capture the normal minimum and maximum of throttle, roll, pitch, and yaw.
+1. Capture the normal minimum and maximum of throttle, roll, pitch, yaw and the auxiliary channels.
-2. Capture centered roll, pitch, and yaw values and calculate their median.
+2. Capture centered roll, pitch, yaw and auxiliary channel values and calculate their median.

 Throttle trim is calculated as the midpoint between its captured normal minimum and maximum.
 Deadband and reversal settings are not changed.